Fox sisters: Evaluation

 Beginning in 1850, some critics concluded that the girls made the rappings themselves, including physician E. P. Longworthy, (Note: The physician E. P. Longworthy investigated the sisters and noted how the knockings or raps always came from under their feet or when their dresses were in contact with the table.
 He concluded that Margaretta and Kate had produced the noises themselves.)
 John W. Hurn, Reverend John M. Austin, and Reverend D. Potts.
 (Note: John W. Hurn who published articles in the New-York Tribune also came to a similar conclusion of fraud.
 The Reverend John M. Austin would later claim the noises could be made by cracking toe joints.
 The Reverend D. Potts demonstrated to an audience that the raps could be made by this method.)
-In 1851, the Reverend C. Chauncey Burr wrote in the New-York Tribune that by cracking toe joints the sounds were so loud, they could be heard in a large hall.
+In 1851, the Reverend C. Chauncey Burr wrote in the New York Tribune that by cracking toe joints the sounds were so loud, they could be heard throughout a large hall.
 In the same year, investigators from the University at Buffalo concluded that the raps were made by cracking joints of their body and that the raps would not occur if they had cushions under their feet.
 (Note: Three investigators Austin Flint, Charles E. Lee and C.B.
 Coventry from the University at Buffalo examined the raps produced by the sisters and concluded they were produced by cracking their bone joints such as toes, knees, ankles or hips.
 From a control, they discovered the raps did not occur if the sisters were placed on a couch with cushions under their feet.)